zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 ---
 ```

-In this latter optimization information, one will find information such as:
+In this latter optimization, the following information will be provided:

-- bit-width ("6 bits integers") used in the program; we remind that for the moment, the compiler only supports a single precision, i.e. that all PBS are promoted to the same bit-width (the largest one).
-Therefore, this bit-width highly drives the speed of the program, and it is essential to try to reduce it as much as possible for fast execution
+- The bit-width ("6 bits integers") used in the program: for the moment, the compiler only supports a single precision (i.e. that all PBS are promoted to the same bit-width - the largest one).
+Therefore, this bit-width predominantly drives the speed of the program, and it is essential to attempt to reduce it as much as possible for fast execution.
-- maximal norm2 ("7 manp"), which has an impact on the crypto parameters which can be found.
-The larger this norm2, the slower PBS will be.
-The norm2 is related to norm of some constants appearing in your program, in a way which will be clarified in the compiler documentation
+- The maximal norm2 ("7 manp"), which has an impact on the crypto parameters: The larger this norm2, the slower PBS will be.
+The norm2 is related to the norm of some constants appearing in your program, in a way which will be clarified in the compiler documentation.
-- probability of error of an individual PBS which was requested by the user ("3.300000e-02 error per pbs call" in User Config)
+- The probability of error of an individual PBS, which was requested by the user ("3.300000e-02 error per pbs call" in User Config)
-- probability of error of the full circuit which was requested by the user  ("1.000000e+00 error per circuit call" in User Config); here, the probability 1 stands for "not used", since we had set the individual probability
+- The probability of error of the full circuit, which was requested by the user ("1.000000e+00 error per circuit call" in User Config): Here, the probability 1 stands for "not used", since we had set the individual probability.
-- probability of error of an individual PBS which is found by the optimizer ("1/30 errors (3.234529e-02)")
+- The probability of error of an individual PBS, which is found by the optimizer ("1/30 errors (3.234529e-02)"
-- probability of error of the full circuit which is found by the optimizer  ("1/10 errors (9.390887e-02)")
+- The probability of error of the full circuit which is found by the optimizer ("1/10 errors (9.390887e-02)")
-- an estimation of the cost of the circuit ("4.214000e+02 Millions Operations"): large values indicate a circuit that will execute more slowly
+- An estimation of the cost of the circuit ("4.214000e+02 Millions Operations"): Large values indicate a circuit that will execute more slowly.

 and, for cryptographers only, some information about cryptographic parameters: